nats-io/nats-architecture-and-design/adr/ADR-59.md

 - Messages are delivered in the same order and with the same sequence numbers and timestamps as the upstream stream.
 - The mirror is read-only: clients cannot publish directly to a mirror stream.
 - A mirror stream cannot have `subjects` configured since it does not accept direct publishes.
+- The mirror stream's retention policy and limits (max messages, max bytes, max age) are independent of the upstream stream and can differ from the origin.
 - A stream can mirror at most one stream.
 Multiple streams can mirror the same stream.
 - The `mirror` and `sources` fields are mutually exclusive.